We need urgent action to stop a multi-million-dollar real estate developer from forcing three families out of their homes.

 Sign the petition to show Reliance Properties and Vancouver City Council that this is unacceptable and must not be allowed.

-With your support we can make sure that we win this fight, and show developers they can't strong-arm tenants, and run roughshod over our communities whenever they please.
+With your support we can make sure that we win this fight, and show developers they can't strong-arm tenants, and run roughshod over our communities.

 West End renter accuses developer of dirty tricks over relocation agreement (CBC)